Sumit-keshari/project-2/README.md

 # project-2
-This project is create by tailwind framework
+This project is created by the tailwind framework
+This is a clone of the Internshala website